By Giacomo Puccini

 City of San Diego

 These performances feature thrilling debuts and the exciting return of many SDO favorites.
-Featuring Kathleen O’Mara as Mimì (Nov.
-1 & 3), Tasha Koontz as Mimì (Nov.
+With Kathleen O’Mara as Mimì (Nov.
+1 & 3), Sarah Tucker as Mimì (Nov.
 2), Joshua Blue as Rodolfo (Nov.
-1 & 3), César Delgado (Nov.
-2), Latonia Moore as Musetta, Leroy Davis as Marcello, and Harold Wilson as Colline.
+1 & 3), César Delgado as Rodolfo (Nov.
+2), Latonia Moore as Musetta, Leroy Davis as Marcello, Harold Wilson as Colline, and Søren Pedersen as Schaunard.

 Lidiya Yankovskaya will also make her first appearance with San Diego Opera, conducting the San Diego Symphony Orchestra.
 She has conducted more than 40 world premieres, including 17 operas.
 Keturah Stickann – a visionary director whose work has appeared with opera companies around the world – will reprise her role as director of La bohème after having directed San Diego Opera’s innovative drive-in production in 2020.